getchip/DIP-Docs/source/includes/_vga.md

 ## Intro

 The VGA DIP enables C.H.I.P. to output a video signal over a standard 9-pin VGA cable.
 To connect the DIP to C.H.I.P., first orient C.H.I.P. so that the USB connector is facing away from.
-Then place the DIP atop C.H.I.P. with the VGA connector facing you and gently press the two boards together[d].
+Then place the DIP atop C.H.I.P. with the VGA connector facing you and gently press the two boards together.

-The VGA DIP supports higher resolutions than the on-board composite video output, with a maximum output resolution of TK by TK at TK Hz[e].
-Additionally, the VGA DIP outputs resolutions in a 4:3 aspect ratio.
+The VGA DIP supports higher resolutions than the on-board composite video output, with a maximum output resolution of 1600 by 900 at 60 Hz.
+Unlike the 16:9 ratio of HDMI, the VGA DIP outputs in a 4:3 aspect ratio.

 ## Parts and Pieces
 ![VGA top and bottom](images/vga_top_and_bot.jpg)